EFMD Corporate Learning Improvement Process

 The CLIP evaluation takes a broad view of Corporate Learning & Development and covers both, the professionalism applied in all learning and development processes and practices, as well as their grounding in business and organisational reality and their link to the company's strategic and transformation agenda.

-This chapter, which covers 11 standards, is of paramount importance in the CLIP assessment scheme.
-It looks at the mission of the learning function, its governance, and how its strategic agenda is ongoingly aligned with the corporate strategy.
+This chapter looks at the mission of the CLF, its governance, and how its strategic agenda is continuously aligned with the corporate strategy.
 It comprises the positioning of the function within the corporation, its internal structure, interfaces and the resources allocated to it.